 stress levels.
 In truth, encouraging employees to take responsibility for their tasks and their own work is a really strong motivator.
 It also builds a stronger relationship of trust!
 Completely avoiding responsibility is not a shortcut to stop stress, it’s actually a shortcut to feeling alienated at work.
 Knowing that when no decision rests solely upon your shoulders and you just follow other people’s orders, it’s easy for the work to turn tedious and pointless.

 Remember, being emotionally invested in the success of a project doesn’t have to be stressful if you know how to handle it.
 By that I mean is that Leaders need to have tools, strategies, resources, etc… at hand.
 Also, instead, having some responsibilities usually gives one something to be proud of when the task/project is completed.
 Giving your employees responsibilities is a way for them to take ownership of their work.
 Most people want to feel part of the team, and this is one way how they can add something to the company.

 Embrace the unexpected

-The company, as a whole, should work on welcoming changes (especially the positives ones) with excitement.
-How boring would it be not to have changes?
+The company, as a whole, should work on welcoming changes (especially the positive ones) with excitement.
+How boring would it be not to have changed?

 That’s why communication it’s also key.
-But with communication comes listening and it’s a two way street.
-Employees should feel that they are part of a team and knowing that the business would face the challenges together.
-To be able to do this, everyone should know the company in and out, what they’re striving for, the core values and what they’re aspiring to achieve.
+But with communication comes listening and it’s a two-way street.
+Employees should feel that they are part of a team and know that the business would face the challenges together.
+To be able to do this, everyone should know the company in and out, what they’re striving for, the core values, and what they’re aspiring to achieve.